-- any future costs, in current year dollars, associated with maintaining these facilities in a decommissioned state, up until the commencement of the final abandonment of these and nearby facilities. - the costs to complete the abandonment of these facilities-including recognition of costs of post abandonment activities (i.e., for any facilities proposed to be left in the ground, the costs of monitoring and contingent remediation of any discoveries of contamination or subsidence).
+- any future costs, in current year dollars, associated with maintaining these facilities in a decommissioned state, up until the commencement of the final abandonment of these and nearby facilities. - the costs to complete the abandonment of these facilities, including recognition of costs of post abandonment activities (i.e., for any facilities proposed to be left in the ground, the costs of monitoring and contingent remediation of any discoveries of contamination or subsidence).

-explainExplain if and how the total costsestimate to abandon the entire pipeline system havehas been adjusted for the decommissioning of these facilities, and any related impact on fundingto the pipeline system's total cost estimate for the abandonment of those future costs facilities that remain.
+Explain if and how the estimate to abandon the entire pipeline system has been adjusted for the decommissioning of these facilities, and any related impact to the pipeline system's total cost estimate for the abandonment of those facilities that remain.

-For more information, refer to RH 2 2008 [Filing A40277], MH 001 2012 [Filing A50478], MH 001 2013 [Filing A60676] and the 4 March 2010 Revisions to the Base Case [Filing A24600].
 For more information, refer to RH-2-2008, MH-001-2012, MH-001-2013 and the 4 March 2010 Revisions to the Base Case.